tyopoyt/epic7-damage-calc/README.md

 - Added Inheritor Amiki and Seal of Capture and Pure White Trust and made Magic Nail always available.
 - Also added Milim's missing s2 ee
 - Also fixed Kane's s3 not being single target
+- Fixed Zeno's s3 rate not being a function
 ### <strong>Sep 12 2024 Update:</strong>
 - E7Calc 2.0 officially out of Beta! (finally...)
 - Also added Revna, Fenris, Harsetti, and Renewed Will, and updated Judge Kise with Balance Patch changes.